Mutation breeding: Comparison to other techniques

+Organic food

 Unlike genetically modified crops, which typically involve the insertion of one or two target genes, plants developed via mutagenic processes with random, multiple and unspecific genetic changes have been discussed as a concern but are not prohibited by any nation's organic standards.
 Reports from the US National Academy of Sciences state that there is no scientific justification for regulating genetic engineered crops while not doing so for mutation breeding crops.

 Several organic food and seed companies promote and sell certified organic products that were developed using both chemical and nuclear mutagenesis.
 Several certified organic brands, whose companies support strict labeling or outright bans on GMO-crops, market their use of branded wheat and other varietal strains which were derived from mutagenic processes without any reference to this genetic manipulation.
 These organic products range from mutagenic barley and wheat ingredient used in organic beers to mutagenic varieties of grapefruits sold directly to consumers as organic.

+The Codex Alimentarius guidelines for organic food production accepts mutation breeding.
+The IFOAM - Organics International does not accept the use of induced mutagenesis.